 For overall marketing features, both Weebly and Squarespace do well.
 Squarespace requires some workarounds for custom meta data and can be hit or miss with Open Graph information.
 But overall both have the tools to do the job.

 This point transfers as well to Search Engine Optimization (SEO) – which is my wheelhouse.
-All 3 allow you to execute on fundamentals like keyword usage, crawlability, etc. However, if my client had a heavy emphasis on organic traffic, I would encourage Weebly first followed by Squarespace based primarily on versatility – not on any idea that one is “better for SEO” than another.
+All 3 allow you to execute on fundamentals like keyword usage, crawlability, etc. However, if my client had a heavy emphasis on organic traffic, I would encourage Weebly first followed by Squarespace based primarily on versatility – not on the idea that one is “better for SEO” than another.
 I would discourage Wix due to some technical implementations and lack of versatility.

 Support & Service